Zittoone/ToggleMuteForegroundApplication/README.md

 ## Behavior

+Toggle behavior, if the program is muted then calling the program will unmute it and vice-versa.

 The purpose of this program is to be completely silent, there is no **success**, **warning** nor **error** notification.
 If there is no foreground program, calling this program will have __no effect__.